 Our stay in Victoria had been more prolonged than we had at first anticipated; and, hearing that the Otter had returned from the north, and was now preparing for another trip, we went to the Hudson's Bay Company's offices to make inquiries about her, and to ascertain her dates of sailing, in case we could arrange to go north in her; but we decided in the end that this would be impossible.
 We found the vessel in a very dirty state, but there was a fair three-berth cabin on deck: the passengers are usually Indians.
-We were told that next year another steamer, the Princess Louise, land, and calling (I believe) at Victoria.
+We were told that next year another steamer, the Princess Louise, was to be put on in her stead.
+The route of the Otter for the next trip was to be from Victoria to Nanaimo, Albert Bay, Fitzhugh Sound, Smith Inlet, Essington, Metlahcatla, Fort Simpson, Skidegate, and Queen Charlotte's Island, thus not going so far as Wrangel.
+The vessel now belongs to the Canadian Steam Navigation Company.
+The American mail also runs once a month up to Alaska, starting from Portland, and calling (I believe) at Victoria.
 It leaves the first week in each month, but has no settled day, as the date is fixed according to the moon, light nights being necessary for threading these intricate waters. best plan would be to go by the one line and to return by the other, for the Canadian Steam Navigation Company sends its boats to all the Hudson's Bay stations, and up the inlets; whereas the American boat passes by the British Columbian ports.
-The route of the Alaska-American mail-boat (the Idaho or otherwise) is from Portland to Sitka; which latter place is 180 miles north of Wrangle.
-In order to see the glaciers on Stikeen River one ought to get out at Wrangle and go by steamer (the Gertrude) up the river.
-As far as I can make out, the Cassar gold mines are beyond this again; but the glacier expedition would only take a day each way from Wrangle.
-The following information, which was given me, is rather vague:- east of Wrangle; steamer to Glenora, canoe to Telegraph Creek, by Park Hall to Dew Lake by boat, down to Macdanes, Creek gold mines."
-The scenery north is very fine, and had we had the time to spare we should have enjoyed going immensely; but, although of course it might be done in less time, it would require three weeks to a month to see it all properly; in any case, I should not have been able to keep to my engagement for 18th July; so, in the end, we abandoned the When we returned to the Driard, Tatlow came to give us more information about land, investments, &c.; and Mitchell bought a mud flat at the mouth of the Fraser River.
+The route of the Alaska-American mail-boat (the Idaho or otherwise) is from Portland to Sitka; which latter place is 180 miles north of Wrangel.
+In order to see the glaciers on Stikeen River one ought to get out at Wrangel and go by steamer (the Gertrude) up the river.
+As far as I can make out, the Cassiar gold mines are beyond this again; but the glacier expedition would only take a day each way from Wrangel.
+The following information, which was given me, is rather vague:-"The Cassiar gold mines are hundreds of miles northeast of Wrangel; steamer to Glenora, canoe to Telegraph Creek, by Park Hall to Dew Lake by boat, down to Macdanes, Creek gold mines."
+The scenery north is very fine, and had we had the time to spare we should have enjoyed going immensely; but, although of course it might be done in less time, it would require three weeks to a month to see it all properly; in any case, I should not have been able to keep to my engagement for 18th July; so, in the end, we abandoned the idea.
+When we returned to the Driard, Tatlow came to give us more information about land, investments, &c.; and Mitchell bought a mud flat at the mouth of the Fraser River.
 Later on, Clive also went in for a similar purchase; but I was not tempted to do so, and preferred sticking to the land seven miles from Victoria, at Cordova Bay.